hyunsupul/aesop-core/README.txt

 = 1.7.9 =
 * FIX Fixed the image credit for the Image Component was not visible when the caption was not set.
 Fixed.
 * FIX The lightbox controls were restored
+* FIX A css fix for parallax galleries

 = 1.7.8 =
 * NEW Added the option to disable Video playing when the viewer is a mobile device and the source is Self.